 The firm is registered to serve clients in 15 states, including some states where it does not have physical locations.

 That said, clients with more modest net worths will need to look elsewhere, as will investors who want an in-person relationship with their advisor but do not live near one of Tiedemann Advisors’ nine offices.
-Before you make your decision, be sure to research multiple firms to ensure you find a financial advisor that’s right for you.
+And even if Tiedemann isn’t your ideal advisory firm match, MagnifyMoney can help you find one that is with the simple form below

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.